WilliamLinxw/ROS2/ws_ros2_moveit2/src/moveit2/moveit_demo_nodes/run_move_group/README.md

 # MoveIt 2 Beta - MoveGroup Demo

 This demo is for AISR specifically.
-All files has been changed to AISR's, including the URDF, moving script, etc.
+All files has been changed to AISR's, including the URDF, moving script, etc. However, the names are still unchanged like Panda, Fanuc...
+This issue will be fixed.

 This demo includes a launch configuration for running MoveGroup and a separate MoveGroupInterface demo node.